-The Freedom of Information (FOI) Act 2000 and Environmental Information Regulations EIR) 2004 give anyone the right to ask for any information held by a public authority, which includes this Council, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so.
+The Freedom of Information (FOI) Act 2000 and Environmental Information Regulations EIR) 2004 give anyone the right to ask for any information held by a public authority, which includes this Council.
+This is subject only to the need to preserve confidentiality and in the application of certain exemptions and exceptions which may be engaged where it is proper and appropriate to do so.
 We respond to such requests in a timely and impartial manner and in line with the legislation, proactively publish information on our Website.